raphael-group/magi/README.md

 Setup consists of five basic steps:

 1. Install Node, Python, and MongoDB  (as described above).
-2. Create an `ENVIRONMENT` file with your settings.
+2. Create an `ENVIRONMENT` file with your settings, with one `export VARIABLE_NAME="..."` per line.
+Make sure to load the environment variables into whatever shell you are running.
 We provide more information below.
 3. Run (possibly a subset of the ) commands in `setup.sh` to install dependencies, download data, and initialize the database.
 We provide more information below.
 4. Start the server with `node server`, which serves to `http://localhost:8000` by default.